The catalytic converter is one of the most crucial and precious parts of your vehicle.

 2. Keep The Honeycomb Intact

-As you inspect the component, you’ll notice a honeycomb structure (the auto catalyst carrier).
-The mesh-like structure filters exhaust fumes, and houses all the precious metal compounds.
+You’ll notice a honeycomb structure (the auto catalyst carrier) as you inspect the component.
+The mesh-like structure filters exhaust fumes and houses all the precious metal compounds.
 You’ll need to keep this part in pristine condition to increase the catalytic converter price.

 But what can you do about someone trying to steal your catalytic converter?